atosti/knights/README.md

 See issues labeled [enhancement](https://github.com/atosti/knights/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).

 ## Bugs
-Most of these are well-documented via FIXMEs in the source, which willl always be more up-to-date than this file.
+Most of these are well-documented via FIXMEs in the source, which will always be more up-to-date than this file.
 As such, unless a bug becomes large or affects a significant portion of functionality, it will not be listed here.